Eligibility Quiz

 To qualify for naturalisation, you must meet several strict criteria regarding your residency, integration, and legal standing.

-- The 3-Year Exception: This requirement is reduced to 3 years if you have been married to, or in a registered partnership with, a Dutch citizen for at least 3 years and have lived together during that entire period.
+- Marriage or Registered Partnership: You have been married to, or in a registered partnership with, a Dutch citizen for at least 3 years and have lived together during that entire period.

-- The Partner Exception: You may also qualify after 3 years if you have lived together with an unmarried Dutch partner for 3 consecutive years.
+- Unmarried Partnership: You have lived together with an unmarried Dutch partner for 3 consecutive years.

-- Integration: You must demonstrate your integration into Dutch society by passing the Civic Integration Exam (Inburgeringsexamen).
-As of 2026, the required Dutch language level remains A2, though you should verify if your specific integration track under the Wet Inburgering 2021 requires a higher level.
+You must demonstrate your integration into Dutch society by passing the Civic Integration Exam (Inburgeringsexamen).
+The required Dutch language level is A2, though you should verify if your specific integration track under the Wet Inburgering 2021 requires a higher level.

 Conditions & Warnings